LongshengJiang/NGSIM-tools/README.md

 Hopefully, you will see an interface like this when you open Atom
 ![atom_julia](media/atom_julia.png)

 Last step, don't forget to change the path to julia binary in julia-client.
 We want want the path to be the julia v0.6 we have downloaded previously.
 We need to find the setting of julia-client by `Edit` --> `Preference` --> `packages`.
 Then go find julia-client, and presss the setting icon (a gear).
-You would see the screen looks like this.
+You would see the screen looking like this.
 ![julia_client_change_path](media/julia_client_change_path.png)